 The trail signs are red.
 You start and end at Resecentrum, the train station in the centre of Hässleholm, or from the courtyard at Hovdala Castle.
 You will find the trail signs on both sides of the station area.

-The Finjasjöleden trail follows paths and minor roads through lush lakeside forests, past bathing spots and settlements.
+The Finjasjöleden trail is 20 km long and follows paths and minor roads through lush lakeside forests, past bathing spots and settlements.
 You are never far from the lake on this trail and you are regularly treated to pleasant views of the water.

 Along the Finjasjöleden trail you will find “Europe’s rainforest” by Sweden’s longest alder marsh walkway, Sweden’s oldest settlement and Slingra Dig, an architect-designed bird platform.
 With the help of binoculars, you can see some of the shorebirds and some of the other species that thrive here, such as the Eurasian curlew, common snipe, redshank and the peewit.
 Make a detour to the ruins of Mölleröd castle with a newly restored moat.

 Beside the trail is Skyrup Golf & Hotell.
 Here you can have a good lunch and spend the night.

 You can start your hike on Finjasjöleden trail with a visit at Hovdala castle, where you also find good parking possibilities.
 Then follow the trail I Posta-Nillas spår to the west, and after a few kilometres you´ll even pass Hovdala Tree House.
 You can also start walk from the castle to the north along Höjdarnas Höjdarled towards Guldkusten, and you´ll then connect to Finjasjöleden trail.